SPIRITUAL FORMATION PROGRAM AND CHAPEL

 - Chapel announcements need to pertain to events, activities, or opportunities for the entire student body.
 Individual club or organization event announcements will need to be made in another forum.

 - Appropriate examples include: an LSM event; a YAC event; the game of a university athletic team.

 - Inappropriate examples include: Flooders Bible Study; service project for KZX members; Marketing Club meeting location change; new campus club announcement.

 - It is important to be above reproach and avoid even the “appearance of evil” when providing campus announcements.
 Humor is great, but we need to refrain from distasteful jokes, sexual innuendo, dishonoring speech, or inappropriate costumes/apparel in our announcements.
 Failure to do so will result in the loss of the organization’s privilege to provide Chapel announcements.

-- Due to the volume of announcements–and the universal guidelines of effective announcement-making–announcement times are always limited to 60 seconds or less.
+- Announcement times are limited to 60 seconds.
 Please be concise.
 Choose carefully the things you need to communicate.

-- To help us plan well and keep this time organized, all requests for Chapel announcements must come by email (Chapel@letu.edu) two days before the announcement is to take place.
-(Wednesday by 10:50 for a Friday at 10:50 announcement)
+- All requests for Chapel announcements (including any audio/visual aids) must come by email (Chapel@letu.edu) two days before the announcement is to take place.
+(Wednesday by 10:50 for a Friday at 10:50 announcement).

-- Announcements should be in the form of 1 (one) Power Point slide (4:3 ratio) and include only very basic information (Who, What, When, Where, and Why).
-We want to serve you well!
-Please help us by communicating early and clearly so we can get your organization’s information out to the LeTourneau community.
+- Announcements should be in the form of 1 (one) Power Point slide (4:3 ratio) and include pertinent information (Who, What, When, Where, and Why).